 Public Works is responsible for operating the City's water and sewer utilities, maintaining safe streets, sidewalks, and transportation options, taking care of the City's eight parks and other green spaces, providing a variety of environmental services, and maintaining all public facilities, such as City Hall, the Library, and the Community Center.
 We strive to provide the highest level of service to Monrovia residents and businesses.

-Housed within the Public Services Department, the mission of Public Works is to maintain the City’s infrastructure around the clock, 365 days a year within a balanced budget, utilizing all resources and highly-trained personnel.
+The mission of Public Works is to maintain the City’s infrastructure around the clock, 365 days a year within a balanced budget, utilizing all resources and highly-trained personnel.

 The City’s infrastructure provides Monrovians with their basic needs, ranging from streets for transportation, traffic signals to convey vehicles and pedestrians, water for essential consumption, trees and landscaping for beautification/aesthetics, city buildings providing public service, illumination of street lights for visibility/safety, storm drains for water run-off, trash & waste disposal, and parks for morale/welfare recreation.

-The Operations Section is responsible for the planning, engineering and design, inspection, and construction management of the City’s Capital Improvement Projects.
+The Operations Division is responsible for the planning, engineering and design, inspection, and construction management of the City’s Capital Improvement Projects.
 The City is pursuing a robust Capital Improvement Program that includes Monrovia Renewal in addition to approximately 60 CIP projects related to improvements of the City’s streets, sidewalks, traffic signals, street lighting, storm drains, and the sewer and water systems.
 Engineering services are provided through a partnership of contract services and City staff.
 The Operations Section staff is responsible for oversight of all City projects, including design, management, and inspection, and reviews all plans and construction for private development projects.

 Parks: Responsible for the maintenance of the City’s 8 park sites (equivalent to approximately 122 acres), all of the play equipment, the Skate Park, and the landscaping and turf around City Hall, Youth Center and the Museum gardens.
 Additional areas of responsibility include all median and parkway landscaping, maintenance and trash pickup in Old Town, and oversight and maintenance of the City’s urban forest.
 Parks staff also provides oversight of the graffiti abatement program.